New lineup: Amid pandemic, Circle Cinema 'virtual screenings' continue streaming

 More information about the virtual screenings and the links to click-for-rental so that the theater can receive 50% ticket credit, can be found at circlecinema.org.

-That's also the place to find out about services including renting the theater's marquee for special messages and this weekend's curbside concessions package sale.
+That’s also the place to find out about services including renting the theater’s marquee for special messages and a curbside concessions package sale.

 Virtual screenings starting this week

-Continuing free virtual streaming: The Buster Keaton classic “The General,” from 1926, as May's monthly silent-film event, on the Circle Cinema’s YouTube channel with accompaniment by Bill Rowland on the theater pipe organ; and “Bill’s Thud,” with an introduction by Circle Cinema co-founder Clark Wiens of this personal story and Vietnam War-themed documentary that he produced.
-Click to watch this film on website.
+Continuing free virtual streaming: Buster Keaton classic “The General,” as May’s monthly silent-film event, on the Circle Cinema’s YouTube channel with accompaniment by Bill Rowland on the theater pipe organ; and “Bill’s Thud,” with introduction by Circle Cinema co-founder Clark Wiens of this personal story and Vietnam War-themed documentary that he produced.

 Continuing virtual screenings